makingtheimpact/show-my-social-icons/README.md

-# show-my-social-icons
+# Show My Social Icons

-This plugin makes it easy to display social media icons anywhere on your website.
+A WordPress plugin to easily display customizable social media icons anywhere on your website.

 ## Description
-Quickly and easily display links to your social media pages on your website and in the main menu using this lightweight plugin.
-Update all your social media links in one place, and have them automatically open in a new tab.
-Display them in your website's main site navigation, or use use the shortcodes to display them on your website.
-You can display individual icons or all of the icons where you have a URL specified.
-Icons use custom PNG or SVG files to display the brand icons or logos for all your social media links.

-For websites that support SVG files, you can enable the SVG version to have beautiful icons in any size.

-Shortcodes:
-[show_my_social_icons] - this displays all the social media icons that have URL values set.

-[my_social_icon platform="PLATFORM"] - this displays a single social media icon if the URL is set.
+Show My Social Icons is a versatile WordPress plugin that allows you to add and manage social media icons on your website.
+It supports over 30 popular and alternative social media platforms, offering flexibility in display options.

+### Key Features

+- Display icons in the main menu, widget areas, or anywhere using shortcodes and Gutenberg blocks
+- Choose between SVG and PNG icon formats
+- Customize icon size, style, alignment, and colors
+- Drag-and-drop ordering of icons
+- Search functionality to quickly find platforms
+- Individual icon display option

 The social media platforms currently supported are:
 - Behance